jaimetcf/ptb_cnn/README.md

 - 10,506 ECG signals with some type of arrhythmia
 -  4,046 ECG signals with normal heartbeat

+Each ecg signal is composed of 187 data points (floating point numerical values)

 ## Models evaluated
 1. Gradient Boosted Machine (GBM)